Women’s soccer is gaining popularity and viewership, but it’s also still struggling against biases and unfair conditions.

 One of the easiest ways to support women’s soccer is to watch.
 That’s right, simply clicking on your TV and tuning in helps the sport grow.

 Watching shows media channels that there is a demand for the sport.
-It is an incredibly simple way to show your support and move the needle for change.
+It is a straightforward way to show your support and move the needle for change.

 Of course, tune in to the big games, like the World Cup and NWSL final.
 But take it a step further.
 Watch other games.
 Pick a few teams to follow and root for.
 Be a consistent supporter.